violette-git/nolhyte/README.md

-# Shadow Escape
+# nolhyte

 A thrilling 2D browser game where you must navigate through the shadows to avoid deadly light sources.

 ## Game Description

-Shadow Escape is a unique stealth game where light is your enemy.
+nolhyte is a unique stealth game where light is your enemy.
 You control a character who must stay hidden in the shadows to survive.
 The game features advanced 2D lighting and shadow effects, creating an immersive and challenging gameplay experience.

 As you progress through the levels, you'll face increasingly complex obstacles and more aggressive light sources.
 Your goal is to survive until the timer runs out on each level, earning points by staying hidden in the shadows.